 One of the best things about Bristol are the festivals and most of them are free!
 Summer is filled with events but there are a few we never missed.

-- Bristol International Balloon Fiesta – We truly love this festival.
-It’s four days of free fun and makes for amazing photos.
+- Bristol International Balloon Fiesta – Four days of free fun and it makes for amazing photos.
 It usually takes place around the first full week in August and is a spectacular display of color.

 - Bristol Harbourside Festival – This celebration of Bristol’s maritime heritage takes place around the third weekend in July.
-There are several stages spread across the city with music and dancing in addition to a craft market, a circus and a boat show.
+There are several stages spread across the city with music and dancing, in addition to a craft market, a circus, and a boat show.

-Honorable mentions include the St. Paul’s Carnival, the Foodies Festival, and Bristol Walk Fest.
+- Honorable mentions include the St. Paul’s Carnival, the Foodies Festival, and Bristol Walk Fest.

-Since street art has also had a huge influence on Bristol, M Shed is a good place to catch some of Banksy’s work such as his Grim Reaper which was formally on the side of the Thekla’s hull.
+Since street art has also had a huge influence on Bristol, M Shed is a good place to catch some of Banksy’s work such as his Grim Reaper which was formerly on the side of the Thekla’s hull.

 M Shed is a challenging place to describe as it is truly a unique museum.
 We lived in Bristol when it was curated and first opened.
-They reached out to residents asking for their story and for any memorabilia that will help bring the city and its neighborhoods to life.
+They reached out to residents asking for their story and for any memorabilia that can help bring the city and its neighborhoods to life.

-Top Tip – Head to the top floor of the M Shed for a fantastic view over the Harbourside.
+Head to the top floor of the M Shed for a fantastic view over the Harbourside.

 Bristol Museum & Art Gallery

-Bristol Museum & Art Gallery – Another freebie (donations welcomed)!
-Housed in a beautiful Edwardian Baroque building, this museum is part natural history, part archaeology and part art gallery.
-They have some of the best preserved dinosaurs found in Britain, an array of rare and extinct wildlife from around the world, Egyptian artifacts, Roman artifacts, paintings from the Old Masters and of course, keep an eye out for Banksy’s “Angel Bust”.
+Bristol Museum & Art Gallery – Another freebie (donations welcomed).
+Housed in a beautiful Edwardian Baroque building, this museum is part natural history, part archaeology, and part art gallery.
+They have some of the best-preserved dinosaurs found in Britain, an array of rare and extinct wildlife from around the world, Egyptian artifacts, Roman artifacts, paintings from the Old Masters and of course, keep an eye out for Banksy’s “Angel Bust”.

 Brunel's SS Great Britain

 Walk back in time as a passenger of this 19th century vessel.
 Walk the deck, explore the engine room, cabins, dining areas, cargo areas, kitchens (all alive with sounds and smells), and the banquet room.
 Don’t miss the old video playing just before you head outside to the ship, it shows how the ship was salvaged from the Falklands and brought home to Bristol.

 On the bottom floor is a specialist arts library and bookshop along with a little cafe.
 On a sunny day it is a popular place for locals to grab a drink at the cafe and sit outside on the benches to watch the boats drift down the river.

 St. Nicholas Market

 St. Nicholas Market is the main market in the city center.
-It is mostly indoors and the vendors sell everything from hot sauce to jewelry.
+It is mostly indoors, and the vendors sell everything from hot sauce to jewelry.
 If you are looking for a unique souvenir of your trip, stop by Beast Clothing for something with a bit of local Brizzle speak on it.

 The Moroccan place in the center is great for a sit down.
 Eat a Pita is well worth the long line.
 Caribbean Wrap is consistently a hit.
 Pieminster is easy to grab on the go.
-One of our favorites is Matina’s Mediterranean food where the wrap is made with freshly made naan bread.
+One of our favorites is Matina’s Mediterranean food where the wrap is made with fresh naan bread.

 The market runs seven days a week most of the year and has additional stalls set up on Corn Street at various times during the week.